-Command Values Description set-connection-mode 0, 1, 2 Allows you to change or view the current host adapter Fibre Channel connection mode: ■ 0-Loop only ■ 1-Point-to-point only (do not select for 16G and above) ■ 2-Loop preferred; otherwise, point-to-point set-data-rate 2, 3, 4, 5, 6, 7 Allows you to change or view the current host adapter Fibre Channel data rate: 2-Auto-negotiated 3-Not supported 4-8GFC 5-16GFC 6-32GFC 7-Not supported set-fapwwn-ena N/A The FCode supports the Fabric-Assigned Worldwide Port Name (FA-WWPN) feature in a Brocade® switch running Fabric OS (FOS) 7.3.0 or later.
+Command Values Description set-data-rate 2, 3, 4, 5, 6, 7 Allows you to change or view the current host adapter Fibre Channel data rate: 2-Auto-negotiated 3-Not supported 4-8GFC 5-16GFC 6-32GFC 7-Not supported set-fapwwn-ena N/A The FCode supports the Fabric-Assigned Worldwide Port Name (FA-WWPN) feature in a Brocade® switch running Fabric OS (FOS) 7.3.0 or later.
 Issue the set-fapwwn-ena FCode command to enable and disable this feature on the adapter.
 (For details, refer to your switch documentation.)
 For example: {0} ok set-fapwwn-ena Current Fabric-Assign-WWPN: DISABLED Do you want to change it? (y/n) y Current Fabric-Assign-WWPN: ENABLED This feature must also be enabled on the switch using the following command sequence: portdisable # fapwwn enable - port # portenable # Where # is the switch port number that is attached to the adapter. set-login-count 1h-FFh Sets the Login Retry Count field in the initialize firmware control block (IFCB).
 This field specifies the number of login retries attempted by the firmware.
 The default value is 8h. set-link-timeout 2h-FFh Determines the number of seconds to wait for the link to come up.
-The default value is 30 seconds (1Eh).
+The default value is 30 seconds (1Eh). set-port-down-count 1h-FFh Determines the number of retries for the Start, Read, and Write SCSI commands.
+The default value is 30h.